Skip to Content

 • Anyone employed at the following institutions: a doctor’s office, hospital, health care center, clinic, post-secondary educational institution offering health care instruction, medical school, local health department or agency, nursing facility, retirement facility, nursing home, home health care provider, any facility that performs laboratory or medical testing, pharmacy, or any similar institution, employer, or entity.

-• Anyone employed at any permanent or temporary institution, facility, location or site where medical services are provider that are similar to the institutions listed above.
+• Anyone employed at any permanent or temporary institution, facility, location, or site where medical services are provided that are similar to the institutions listed above.

 • Anyone employed by an entity that contracts with any of the institutions listed above to provide services or to maintain the operation of the facility where that individual’s services support the operation of the facility.